ethereum/hive/README.md

 The client definition(s) should reside in the `clients` folder, inside a folder named `<project>` where `<project>` is the official name of the client (lowercase, no fancy characters). `hive` will automatically pick up all clients from this folder.

-There aren't many contraints on the image itself, though a few required caveats exist:
+There aren't many constraints on the image itself, though a few required caveats exist:

  * It should be as tiny as possible (play nice with others).
 Preferably use `alpine` Linux.
  * It should expose the following ports: 8545 (HTTP RPC), 8546 (WS RPC), 30303 (devp2p).